-A. Familiarise yourself with the vehicle's safety equipment, including hazard lights, windshield wipers, the spare tyre, seat belts and door locks.
-Always be alert to your surroundings and know how to reach your destination prior to your departure.
+Familiarise yourself with the vehicle's safety equipment, including hazard lights, windshield wipers, the spare tyre, seat belts and door locks and accessing the fuel cap.

 Do not take short cuts to save time or exit expressways prematurely to save tolls.
 Tolls are a nominal charge, change is available at many booths, and your safety is most important.